 The Erbil Plain Archaeological Survey (EPAS) maps archaeological sites and landscape features over the past 10,000 years.
 Its geographical focus is the plain around the city of Erbil, the capital of Erbil governorate and of the Kurdistan Region of Iraq.
 Although rich in history and archaeology, the plain has remained largely unresearched until recently.
-The project was initiated in 2012; its funders for the 2013 include the National Science Foundation (see the EPAS award abstract), the National Geographic Society, and Dumbarton Oaks.
+The project was initiated in 2012; its funders have included the National Science Foundation (see the EPAS award abstract), the National Geographic Society, and Dumbarton Oaks.

 EPAS investigates the history of settlement and land use from the Neolithic to the Present.
 The project counts as its general goals: